The Forest (2016 American film): Plot

-The next day, Aiden and Sara become disoriented in the forest.
-Suspicious of Aiden, Sara takes his phone and sees a photo of Jess, leading her to believe he is involved in her disappearance.
-She flees and falls into a cave, where she encounters Hoshiko again - now revealed to be a yūrei, a malevolent spirit.
-Sara narrowly escapes and finds a flip camera showing footage of her father's suicide.
-Revealing the truth that her father committed a murder-suicide witnessed by Jess.
-Aiden later helps her out of the cave, and the two continue searching.
+The next day, Aiden insists on escorting Sara out of the forest to receive medical attention.
+Sara is now suspicious of Aiden, and when he seems to be acting deceptive about their route, she confronts him.
+Aiden maintains that he never met Jess, but Sara forces him to admit that he lies about having a brother in order to get close to her.
+Sara revokes permission to be used in his story and demands his phone so she can delete audio recordings of her.
+Sara sees a photo of Jess on the phone and starts to believe Aiden is involved in her disappearance.

+Sara runs from Aiden but falls into a cave, where she encounters Hoshiko again who reveals herself to be a yūrei, a malevolent spirit.
+Sara narrowly escapes Hoshiko, but finds a flip camera in the cave that shows images of her father's murder-suicide of her mother, revealing that Sara lied to Aiden about her parents' death.
+Aiden soon finds her and helps her out of the cave, with Sara telling Aiden she realises the mountain made her see a photo that did not really exist.
 Meanwhile, Rob arrives in Japan and joins Michi and a search party to locate the sisters.
-Aiden leads Sara to a ranger station he claims to have found.
-Inside, Sara hears Jess's voice calling from a locked basement and finds a note suggesting Aiden is holding her captive.
-Believing he is lying, she stabs and kills him, only to realize that she was hallucinating - Aiden was innocent, and the voice and note were manifestations of the forest's influence.

-Alone, Sara confronts a vision of her father's ghost and manages to escape by severing his fingers.
+Aiden leads Sara to a ranger station he claims to have suddenly found.
+While Aiden tries to fix the radio set, Sara notices a locked door from behind which she hears Jess's voice, and they pass several notes that implicate Aiden as her kidnapper.
+Sara stabs and kills him, only to realize that Aiden was innocent: the voice and note were more malevolent illusions.
+Sara then sees a vision of her father's ghost, it grabs her wrist and she escaped only by severing his fingers.
 She runs through the forest and sees Jess approaching the search party in the distance.
 Sara calls out but is not heard.
-It is then revealed that she never escaped the basement and that her encounter with her father's ghost was another hallucination.
-In reality, she had fatally injured herself and dies in the basement as yūrei drag her into the ground.
+It is then revealed she has fatally injured herself attacking the illusion of her father, and she never escaped the basement where she dies and yūrei drag her into the ground.

-Jess, still alive, is found by the search party and expresses that she no longer feels her sister's presence - suggesting she senses Sara's death.
-As the group departs the forest, Michi notices a dark figure watching them from the trees, revealing Sara has become a yūrei herself.
+Jess, very much alive, is rescued by the search party and explains that the "feeling" of her sister is gone, and it is assumed that Jess knows Sara is dead.
+As the search party leaves, Michi spots a dark figure in the forest and realizes it is Sara, now a vengeful yūrei.